 You Should Have an Arraignment Lawyer for Your First Court Appearance

-Traffic arraignments, other than for drunk driving, are in Courtrooms 1A and 1B, misdemeanor and felony arraignments for individuals not in jail are in Courtroom4C, and all defendants arriving from jail go through arraignments in 4D.
-If you received a summon to court regarding a misdemeanor or felony charge, you are most likely required to appear in Courtroom 4C.
+Traffic arraignments, other than for drunk driving, are in Courtrooms 1A and 1B, misdemeanor and felony arraignments for individuals not in jail are in Courtroom 4C, and all defendants arriving from jail go through arraignments in 4D.
+If you received a summons to court regarding a misdemeanor or felony charge, you are most likely required to appear in Courtroom 4C.

 In any of these situations, you will want to have an arraignment lawyer with you to ensure your rights and best interests remain protected and represented.
 During your arraignment, you will hear the charges against you and will receive a reminder of your constitutional right to an attorney.
 You are required to enter a plea at this time.
 You may plead guilty.
 However, most individuals choose to plead not guilty or no contest.
 This gives you time to work with a lawyer to determine the best way to defend against the charges.

 If you go to your arraignment from jail, you will be in Courtroom 4D.
 At this time, you will also learn about the requirements for you to leave jail.
 You will obtain a bond, which secures your return to court for future hearings.
 Some bonds are based on your own recognizance, which means you agree to appear in court.
 Appearance or surety bonds require you to secure bail with cash or property.
 For an appearance bond, you pay money to the court.
 For a surety bond, you typically work with a private bail bondsman.